BillJr99/Ursinus-CS474-Spring2022/_pages/Projects/proj-final.md

 In addition to your implementation, be sure to include a LaTeX design report in academic journal format (you can use [Overleaf](https://www.overleaf.com/) for this purpose) that describes your initial design, rationale, stakeholder evaluation, and any subsequent revisions you made from your stakeholder input.

-## Group Formation
+## Group Formation and Proposal (10 Points)

 To form a group, students should draft a text document including the names of all students in the group, a summary of the proposed project, and a breakdown of each student's responsibilities on the team.  **Each student** should send this identical document to me for approval via e-mail.
 I will respond via e-mail to the **entire** group notifying them that the project has been approved, and which members are on the team.
 If I add or remove members from the team, I will notify the entire group via e-mail.
 This shall constitute agreement of the project responsibilities by all members of the team.

 Students who do not submit the proposal document described above (even if they are named in another group's proposal) within 3 days of the project hand-out date will be assigned to a group and notified via e-mail.
+Students will not receive credit for the proposal in this situation.

 Should a member of the team fail to participate to the standards set in the proposal document described above, one or more members of the group shall notify that student via e-mail of specific tasks from the proposal document that have been agreed to, along with a deadline to communicate with the group (copy me on the e-mail message).
 If the student does not respond within 2 days of that message, the group should notify me via e-mail, and I will investigate and, if appropriate, I may re-organize the team by moving one or more members to other groups (whom I will notify via e-mail), or by removing the student from the group (whom I will notify via e-mail).

+## Design Plan (25 Points)

+Before you begin, create a design plan in LaTeX that documents the UI/UX workflow, affordances and signifiers, modalities, design testing, based on stakeholder input obtained and documented for the report.

 ## Version Control